philips-software/go-hsdp-api/config/README.md

 # Config
 Services have specific endpoints per region.
-Thisconfig API helps you discover the available services and their settings.
+This config API helps you discover the available services and their settings.
 Since the data is machine readable this enables auto configuration of endpoints.